microsoft/CNTK/bindings/python/doc/index.rst

 This page describes the Python API for CNTK_ version 2.0.beta7.0.
 This is an ongoing effort to expose such an API to the CNTK system, thus enabling the use of higher-level tools such as IDEs to facilitate the definition of computational networks, to execute them on sample data in real time.
+Please give feedback through these `channels`_.

 .. toctree::
    :maxdepth: 2